ArchipelagoMW/Archipelago/docs/triage role expectations.md

 ## Expectations

-Users with triage-level permissions have no expectation to review code, but, if desired, to review pull requests/issues and apply the relevant labels and ping any relevant [code owners](./CODEOWNERS) for review.
+Users with triage-level permissions have no expectation to review code, but, if desired, to review pull requests/issues and apply the relevant labels and ping/request reviews from any relevant [code owners](./CODEOWNERS) for review.
 Triage users are also not expected to close others' issues or pull requests without strong reason to do so (with exception of `meta: invalid` or `meta: duplicate` scenarios, which are listed below).
 When in doubt, defer to a core maintainer.

 Triage users are not "moderators" for others' issues or pull requests.
 However, they may voice their opinions/feedback on issues or pull requests, just the same as any other GitHub user contributing to Archipelago.